 The hometown of great writers and all types of artists, the Russian capital is a very cultural city.
 There are endless museums to choose from, both traditional and contemporary.

 Among must-visit museums is the Tretyakov Gallery, hosting the largest collection of Russian fine art of all Moscow sightseeing.
 There’s also, of course, the Kremlin, with centuries of history.
-Other personal favorites include Pushkin, Tolstoy (both traditional) and hip ArtPlay block, right outside the city center.
+Other personal favorites include Pushkin, Tolstoy (both traditional), Garage for modern art lovers and hip ArtPlay block, right outside the city center.

 Located in the tallest of the Stalin-built Seven Sisters skyscrapers, Moscow State University offers privileged Moscow sightseeing.
 Once the tallest building outside NYC, it still offers a magnificent panorama of old Moscow.
 Grab some lunch here at Grill Bar & Terrace Sparrows, with the park and fountains beneath you.
 Plus, this is Russia’s most prestigious university, with 13 affiliated Nobels!